blackflux/object-scan/test/readme/README.template.md

 <a id="matching"></a>
 ## Matching

 A needle expression specifies one or more paths to an element (or a set of elements) in a JSON structure.
-Paths use the dot notation:
+Paths use the dot notation.

 ```txt
 store.book[0].title
 ```

 The matching syntax is fully validated and bad input will throw a syntax error.
 The following syntax is supported:
 - [Array](#array) and [Object](#object) matching
 - [Wildcard](#wildcard) and [Regex](#regex) matching
 - [Or Clause](#or_clause)